swilson/aqualogic/README.md

 - [Upgrading the AquaLogic Firmware](https://github.com/swilson/aqualogic/wiki/Upgrading-the-AquaLogic-Firmware)
 - [Wired Remote Repair](https://github.com/swilson/aqualogic/wiki/Wired-Remote-Repair)

-Tested on an Aqualogic P4 with Main Software Revision 2.91.
+Tested on an AquaLogic P4 with Main Software Revision 2.91.
 YMMV.

 This project is not affiliated with or endorsed by Hayward Industries Inc. in any way.